eclipse-tractusx/traceability-foss/docs/adminguide.md

 ##### datasource.username

-The username of the datasource e.g. "trace"
+The username of the datasource e.g. "trace".

 ##### datasource.password